$G_2$-instantons, associative submanifolds, and Fueter sections: Introduction

-This results should be seen as a first step towards making the picture outlined by Donaldson--Segal \cite{Donaldson2009} rigorous.
-Unfortunately, there are at the moment no known examples of the input required by our result to produce a bubbling sequence of $\rG_2$--instantons.
-As more constructions of associative submanifolds and $\rG_2$--instantons become available in the future we expect this situation to improve.
+As was already pointed out by Donaldson and Segal \cite{Donaldson2009}, an immediate consequence is that $n(E,\phi)$ has no reason to be invariant under (large) deformations of $\phi$.
+They suggest that one should try to construct a counter term, say $m(E,\phi)$, as a weighted count of associative submanifolds and $\Gtwo$--instantons on bundles of ``smaller'' topological type than $E$, so that the sum $n(E,\phi)+m(E,\phi)$ is invariant under deformations.
+The crucial point is to find out what these weights should be.
+A candidate for the definition of these weights in the ``low energy'' $\SU(2)$--theory, which was hinted at by Donaldson--Segal \cite{Donaldson2009}, is explained in more detail in the author's PhD thesis \cite[Chapter 6]{Walpuski2013}.
+A more systematic approach, based on generalised Seiberg--Witten equations and the ADHM construction, is currently being developed by Haydys and the author; see \cite{Haydys2014} for a first step.

-The analysis involved in the proof of Theorem~\ref{thm:a} is an extension of that required for the construction of $\rG_2$--instantons on generalised Kummer constructions in \cite{Walpuski2011}.
-As such there are some similarities with the Lewis' construction of $\Spin(7)$--instantons \cite{Lewis1998}, unpublished work by Brendle \cite{Brendle2003a} on $\Spin(7)$--instantons and Pacard--Ritor{\'e}'s work on the Allen--Cahn equation \cite{Pacard2003}.
+\begin{remark} It would be interesting to see a concrete example of the input required by \autoref{Thm_A}.
+Unfortunately, no such example is known currently.
+The main difficulty with constructing such examples is to ensure that $\fI$ is unobstructed with respect to $(\phi_t)$.
+It should be pointed out, however, that a construction closely related to \autoref{Thm_A} has been used by the author to construct $\Spin(7)$--instantons from a Fueter section of a bundle of moduli space of ASD instantons over a Cayley submanifold \cite{Walpuski2014}. \end{remark}

-We should point our here that there are suitably adapted versions of the above result pertinent to the study of gauge theory on Calabi--Yau $3$--folds and $\Spin(7)$--manifolds.
-In particular, this should play a role in an analytic construction of Donaldson--Thomas invariants for Calabi--Yau $3$--folds.
+\begin{remark} The proof of \autoref{Thm_A} is based on a gluing construction and the analysis involved is an extension of that required for the construction of $\Gtwo$--instantons on generalised Kummer constructions in \cite{Walpuski2011}.
+As such there are some similarities with Lewis' construction of $\Spin(7)$--instantons \cite{Lewis1998}, unpublished work by Brendle on $\Spin(7)$--instantons \cite{Brendle2003a} and Pacard--Ritoré's work on the Allen--Cahn equation \cite{Pacard2003}. \end{remark}

-\paragraph{Acknowledgements.} This paper is the outcome of work undertaken for my PhD thesis at Imperial College London, funded by the European Commission.
-I would like to thank my supervisor Simon Donaldson his support and for sharing his thoughts about $\rG_2$--instantons with me.
+\paragraph{Acknowledgements.} This article is the outcome of work undertaken by the author for his PhD thesis at Imperial College London, supported by European Research Council Grant 247331.
+I am grateful to my supervisor Simon Donaldson for his encouragement and for sharing some of his ideas with me.